 LinkedIn or LinkedOut?

-Read on to find out my top tips for creating a great profile image.
+In this article, we look at my top tips for creating a great profile image.

 1. Look like you.
 Please.